Memristor-Based Meta-Learning for Fast mmWave Beam Prediction in Non-Stationary Environments: Simulation Results

 Subsequently, in Figs. \ref{fig:7} and \ref{fig:8}, we extend the test range by choosing a test environment with a different distribution from the training environment, which is Nakagami-$m$ fading channel distribution with $m$=1 and $m$=10, to further evaluate the model's generalization ability.
 Simulation results show that all of the above mentioned methods suffer from WSR performance degradation when the models encounter mismatched training and testing channel distributions.
-However, the unsupervised learning method performs the worst performance in this case due to their lack of exploiting prior knowledge of the environment.
-We observe that the proposed M-ML scheme can significantly improve the model's adaptability and WSR performance in new environments.
-This is due to the loss sensitivity inspired memory set selection mechanism, which is helpful to store key data from memory and the latest data collected from the new environments.
+In particular, the unsupervised learning method performs the worst performance in this case due to their lack of exploiting prior knowledge of the environment.
+However, we observe that the proposed M-ML scheme significantly improves the model's adaptability and WSR performance in new environments.
+This is due to the loss sensitivity and $k$-NN inspired memory set selection mechanisms, which are helpful to store key data from memory and the latest data collected from the new environments.
+In addition, the proposed $k$-NN-based memory set selection mechanism with $p$=1 achieves a similar WSR performance when comparing with the loss sensitivity-based memory set selection scheme under channel distribution shifts.
+However, the latter scheme incurs a smaller complexity cost than the former one.
+The benefit of the improved adaptability of M-ML is not only reflected in the fast response to new environments, but also means that the model is able to maintain stable and reliable performance in a wider range of application scenarios.
+In addition, at high SNR region, M-ML has the capability of searching the global optimal point in the geometry surface of the WSR optimization problem.
+The other methods might search the local optimal points along the complex geometry.
+Based on the above results, we deduce that M-ML can provide strong support for the robustness and flexibility of ML in real-world applications.
+We observe from Fig. \ref{fig:5} that the performance improvement against the traditional MAML in Scene 1 is not significant.
+However, we can see from Fig. \ref{fig:7} that, the performance gaps between the proposed M-ML-based method and the traditional MAML-based scheme in Scene 2 is enlarged.
+This is because at high SNR regions, the nonconvexity in the WSR maximization problem is amplified.
+One of the main drawbacks of the MAML algorithm is that it is complicated in the training and testing phases.
+Furthermore, when encountering divergent training and testing channel distributions, MAML’s adaptation process will become to be slow, thus severely degrading the accuracy performance.